- Download our Moving to Turkey Guide (PDF)

+Download our Moving to Turkey Guide (PDF)

 Foreigners who wish to live, study or work in Turkey are required to register at their nearest police department upon arrival in Turkey, regardless of the validity of their visa.
-Expats will be required to present a number of documents, such as their passport and proof of address, at the Alien's Branch of the police department.
+They will be required to present a number of documents, such as their passport and proof of address.

 *Visa regulations are subject to change at short notice, and expats should contact their respective embassy or consulate for the latest details.